Dynamic Data Masking

 - Designate privileged users or roles that do have access to the sensitive data.

-- DDM features full masking and partial masking functions, as well as a random mask for numeric data.
+- DDM features full masking and partial masking functions, and a random mask for numeric data.

 - Simple Transact-SQL commands define and manage masks.

-As an example, a call center support person may identify callers by several digits of their social security number or credit card number, but those data items should not be fully exposed to the support person.
+As an example, a call center support person may identify callers by several digits of their social security number or credit card number.
+Social security numbers or credit card numbers should not be fully exposed to the support person.
 A masking rule can be defined that masks all but the last four digits of any social security number or credit card number in the result set of any query.
 For another example, by using the appropriate data mask to protect personally identifiable information (PII) data, a developer can query production environments for troubleshooting purposes without violating compliance regulations.

 The purpose of dynamic data masking is to limit exposure of sensitive data, preventing users who should not have access to the data from viewing it.
 Dynamic data masking does not aim to prevent database users from connecting directly to the database and running exhaustive queries that expose pieces of the sensitive data.
 Dynamic data masking is complementary to other SQL Server security features (auditing, encryption, row level security...) and it is highly recommended to use this feature in conjunction with them in addition in order to better protect the sensitive data in the database.